The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 ➡️ Cost plus pricing model

-In this model, you would calculate the total cost of packing and shipping your subscription box and then add a markup percentage.
+In this model, you calculate the total cost of providing your product or service and then add a markup percentage, which ensures a decent profit margin.

 ➡️ Competitor-based pricing model